jaredwray/hashery/README.md

 |  SHA-384 Async  |   -89%    |      62K  |     17µs  |  ±0.45%  |      59K  |
 |  SHA-512 Async  |   -89%    |      59K  |     18µs  |  ±0.63%  |      55K  |

 Caching is enabled by default and is a simple FIFO with default max keys at `4000`.
 The performance gain is greater than 20%+ on average.
+Some of the biggest gains are on `SHA` hashing which 10x when caching is enabled.

 # Code of Conduct and Contributing
 Please use our [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing](CONTRIBUTING.md) guidelines for development and testing.
 We appreciate your contributions!